• Home >

 Increasing physical activity through community-led engagement

 Tilbury was identified through Place Partnership funding as an area needing targeted support to help residents become more physically active.
-Achieve Thrive Flourish (ATF), already rooted in local schools and employing sports leaders from the community, partnered with Active Essex to activate green spaces and better understand what local people wanted from physical activity opportunities.
+Achieve Thrive Flourish (ATF), partnered with Active Essex to activate green spaces and understand what local people wanted from physical activity opportunities.
+ATF are already using a successful delivery model across other areas of Essex and have recently developed an organisational measurement framework (Tim Bidley Consultancy commissioned as part of the Active Essex Organisational Development work) to support this work.
+Recent progress shows that this approach is not only working, but accelerating.

 With support from the Find Your Active Physical Activity Co‑ordinator and the Tilbury Physical Activity Network, ATF hosted a well-attended Discovery Day at Koala Park on 15 July.
-The event brought together families, councillors, schools, charities and volunteers to try activities such as Kangaroo Jumps, dance, Performing Pets and a community food share, while sharing their views on what Tilbury needs.
-Following its success, ATF introduced weekly free youth sessions at Koala Park and Anchor Park, attracting around 20 young people each week.
-ATF has since grown its offer through LeapSprog session's for preschoolers and social prescribing support, embedding physical activity across multiple age groups.
+Families, councillors, schools, charities and volunteers joined together to try new activities, from Kangaroo Jumps and dance to Performing Pets and a community food share, while giving their views on what Tilbury needs from local activity opportunities.

 Who's it for?

-Activate Tilbury’s green spaces and expand activity opportunities
+to activate Tilbury’s green spaces and expand activity opportunities.

 Key learnings